gmoledina/GMGridView/README.md

 Same applies to the layout strategy (vertical, horizontal, paged,... and more to come).

 Many working examples provided in the demo app.
-All the files in the API folder are required.
-You only need to deal with 2 header files though (the grid and the cell).

-Let me know how this component works out for you!
+Let us know how this component works out for you!
-New feature requests are welcome.
+New feature requests are welcome. (ping [@gmoledia](http://twitter.com/gmoledia) or [@steipete](http://twitter.com/steipete))

 ---

 Fresh from the baking oven:

-- Support for iOS 4
+*  Support for iOS 4
-- Paging!!
+*  Paging!!
 2 horizontally paged layout strategies added
-- shaking animation on items when in edit mode
+*  shaking animation on items when in edit mode

 Coming soon:

-- Changing the zoom scale dynamically (when pinching to go fullscreen)
+*  Changing the zoom scale dynamically (when pinching to go fullscreen)
-- API for adding a pageControl
+*  API for adding a pageControl
-- More customization options
+*  More customization options

 ---

 Requirements:

-- iOS 4 and up
+* iOS 4 and up
-- ARC (Automatic Reference Counting) enabled
+* Xcode 4.2 (GMGridView uses ARC)
-- Frameworks: Foundation, UIKit, CoreGraphics and QuartzCore
+* Frameworks: Foundation, UIKit, CoreGraphics and QuartzCore

 Features - General:

-- Works on both the iPhone and iPad (best suited for iPad)
+*  Works on both the iPhone and iPad (best suited for iPad)
-- Works on both portrait and landscape orientation
+*  Works on both portrait and landscape orientation
-- Reusable cells
+*  Reusable cells
-- Edit mode to delete cells
+*  Edit mode to delete cells
-- Gestures work great inside of the scrollView
+*  Gestures work great inside of the scrollView
-- 4 different layout strategies (Vertical, Horizontal, Horizontal Paged LTR/TTB)
+*  4 different layout strategies (Vertical, Horizontal, Horizontal Paged LTR/TTB)
-- Possibility to provide your own layout strategy
+*  Possibility to provide your own layout strategy
-- Demo app provided, with options panel
+*  Demo app provided, with options panel

 Features - Sorting:

-- Perform a long-touch on a view to be able to move it
+* Perform a long-touch on a view to be able to move it
-- Two different animation styles ("Swap" or "Push")
+* Two different animation styles ("Swap" or "Push")
-- Sorted view has a shake animation (can be disabled)
+* Sorted view has a shake animation (can be disabled)
-- Only one UIPanGestureRecognizer and one UILongTouchGestureRecognizer used to track ALL views
+* Only one UIPanGestureRecognizer and one UILongTouchGestureRecognizer used to track ALL views

 Features - Fullsize:

-- Pinch, rotate and drag views using 2 fingers
+* Pinch, rotate and drag views using 2 fingers
-- Switch to fullsize mode on the view at the end of these gestures if the view scaled enough
+* Switch to fullsize mode on the view at the end of these gestures if the view scaled enough
-- Provide a different fullsize view (detailed view) for the view via the delegate
+* Provide a different fullsize view (detailed view) for the view via the delegate
-- Every view doesnt have it's own gesture recognizers, the main view handles a set of gestures for ALL views
+* Every view doesnt have it's own gesture recognizers, the main view handles a set of gestures for ALL views

-Latest code can be found on GitHub: https://github.com/gmoledina/GMGridView